uniVocity/univocity-parsers/src/test/resources/README_template.md

 @@INCLUDE_METHOD(/src/test/java/com/univocity/parsers/examples/CsvParserExamples.example002ReadSimpleCsv)

+#### Escaping quote escape characters ####

+In CSV, quotes inside quoted values must be escaped.
+For example, the sequence  [*\"*] will a quote character inside a quoted value.
+But what if your quoted value ends with the backslash?
+In this case you need to escape the escape character.
+Consider the following input in @@LINK(escape.csv):

+@@INCLUDE_CONTENT(0, /src/test/resources/examples/escape.csv)

+To parse this properly, you need to define the *CharToEscapeQuoteEscaping*:

+@@INCLUDE_METHOD(/src/test/java/com/univocity/parsers/examples/CsvParserExamples.example010Escaping)

+This way the data will be correctly processed as:

+@@INCLUDE_CONTENT(0, /src/test/resources/examples/expectedOutputs/CsvParserExamples/example010Escaping)

 #### Read all rows of a CSV (the powerful version) ####

 To have greater control over the parsing process, use a @@LINK(RowProcessor). uniVocity-parsers provides some useful default implementations but you can always provide your own.